Updated on: 19-11-2021 by WEB-ROI

 Typically, an ROI of $5 is considered good.
 This is enough for most businesses to see profits, again depending on overhead and other factors.

 Time is another thing to consider when assessing whether your ROI is producing winning results.
 Maybe your business model relies on long-term customers who keep buying from you over time or have contracts with you for years.
 If so, the value of that customer over the long–term may be much higher than the current ROI indicates.
 Where possible, include the value of contracts.
 Or do a separate ROI calculation with an estimated customer lifetime value included.

 At first, most marketing ventures have negative ROI.
 They may take some time to get established and start creating profit.
 A website or a vehicle wrap are both good examples.
 You pay a lot of money up front, and the asset generates business for you slowly over time.

 You can use other benchmarks to see how your digital marketing efforts are progressing, even before they have created a positive ROI.
 But watch out for common speed bumps and be careful not to substitute the following benchmarks for real ROI over time:

 Are you curious about whether you’re getting the best ROI from your digital marketing efforts?
 WEB ROI is always happy to have honest conversations about your results and offer suggestions to help improve them.
+We are experts at helping business located in Toronto, Mississauga, Burlington, and more increase their ROI.
 Talk to us today about how you can drive results and cross the finish line first.
 We’ll help you leave your competition in the dust with a winning marketing strategy.

 With a high-traffic website designed to convert quality leads into paying customers you can shift your focus to other areas of your business (or reclaim some much-needed personal time).